 - Numbness/tingling in the hands and fingers

 Another sign that you might have TMJ is if you’ve been receiving treatment for your neck pain that has proven ineffective.
 You should see a dentist if your have been given multiple different diagnoses about the cause of neck pain, but none fit all your symptoms.

 Fortunately, if you do have TMJ there are a number of TMJ treatment options available.

-If you would like to learn more about TMJ and the available treatments, please contact Columbus, Ohio, neuromuscular dentist Dr. Michael Firouzian at the Center for Family and Cosmetic Dentistry.
+If you would like to learn more about TMJ and the available treatments, please contact Columbus, Ohio, physiologic dentist Dr. Michael Firouzian at the Center for Family and Cosmetic Dentistry.